This Strawberry Cheesecake Ice Cream is smooth and creamy, and deliciously sweet – a refreshing way to cool off on a hot summer evening.

 For those with the ice cream bowl for the Kitchen Aid Stand Mixer, set the mixer on speed 1 (stir) and gradually pour mixture into mixer.
 Continue mixing for 15-20 minutes (I left mine on for 20 minutes), or until mixture has reached desired consistency.

-Freeze: Pour into a tupperware and place in freezer.
+Pour into an air tight and place in freezer.
 Ice cream will take at least 4 hours to freeze completely.